" "

 We correlate staffing notes and expected clinical documentation for required care.

-By partnering with EvaluCare, you gain clarity on whether understaffing played a decisive role and obtain insights needed to secure safer care in the future.
+By partnering with EvaluCare, you gain clarity on whether understaffing played a decisive role in care delivery and obtain insights needed to secure safer care in the future.

 Conclusion